 Ideas are flooding into your campaign, now it’s time to separate the wheat from the chaff.

 The Manage pillar is where you’ll get your hands dirty, dig out the most promising ideas, and wave goodbye to the ones which sadly won’t be progressing to the next stage in the process.

 To manage ideas effectively and at scale, you’re going to need an idea management platform.
-Not got one yet?
-Don’t worry, we’ve written a buyer’s guide to idea management software to help you find one that’s right for you.

 There are three key steps to managing ideas at scale:

 The following features will take the pain out of idea management and make your life easier:

 When qualifying the incoming submissions, the easiest place to start is by identifying the ones that should not move any further:

 You should also perform a ‘sense check’ when qualifying the ideas.
 At first glance, does the idea sound reasonable and feasible?
 For example, providing all staff with a flashy new company car would certainly improve employee experience, but not many companies would consider this a feasible idea!